Md-Khid/ANN_Classification_Prediction/README.md

 | loan_percent_income        | Percent Income                                  |
 | cb_person_default_on_file  | Credit Bureau-History Default: (No, Yes)        |
 | cb_person_cred_hist_length | Credit Bureau-Credit History Length             |

+## Data Preparation

+In this phase of data processing, we will refine the dataset for analysis by addressing missing values, handling special characters, and encoding variables.
+Additionally, we will import all necessary modules and libraries for the project and transform categorical variables into category columns for data visualisation purposes.